TheLoneUs/sliplane-redirect/README.md

 This image redirects incoming traffic to a TARGET_DOMAIN.
-You can also choose if you want to redirect http to https.

 Configuration via Environment variables: